Seymour Hicks: Later stage work

 In The Dashing Little Duke (1909; with C. Hayden Coffin, Courtice Pounds and Louie Pounds), produced by Hicks at the Hicks Theatre, which was less successful, Hicks' wife played the title role (a woman playing a man).
-When she missed several performances due to illness, Hicks played the role – possibly the only case in the history of a musical where a husband succeeded to his wife's role.
+When she missed several performances due to illness, Hicks played the role – possibly the only case in musical theatre history where a husband succeeded to his wife's role.
 The piece was based on A Court Scandal, in which Hicks had played in 1899.
 Hicks then wrote and starred in Captain Kidd (1910), an adaptation with music and lyrics by Leslie Stuart and Adrian Ross, of the American farce The Dictator (1904 by Richard Harding Davis).
 This flopped, bringing an end to the era of supremacy in London's musical theatre of Hicks and Terriss.
 Hicks appeared in his first Shakespeare play that year, Richard III.
 The same year, he penned the first of several autobiographies.
 The following year, he took a company on a tour of South Africa.
 After the outbreak of World War I, Hicks was the first British actor to bring a tour to France (with Terriss), giving concerts to British troops at the front.
 Because of this, he was awarded the French Croix de Guerre.
 Hicks was briefly declared bankrupt in 1915.

 Hicks and Terriss concentrated on comedy roles and music hall tours in later years, including Pebbles on the Beach (1912), singing and dancing 'Alexander's Ragtime Band'.
 Their one return to musical comedy, Cash on Delivery (1917), confirmed the public's preference for comedy revues and music hall.
 Hicks continued to write light, escapist comedies, such as The Happy Day (1916), Sleeping Partners (1917) and, after the war, satiric farces, such as Good Luck and Head Over Heels (1923) and adaptations of French farces (The Man in Dress Clothes).
 In 1931, he was awarded the Legion of Honour for his promotion of French drama on the English stage.
 Hicks was knighted in 1935.
 In 1934, he had taken over Daly's Theatre in London, where he produced and appeared in a series of successful plays including Vintage Wine that he and Ashley Dukes adapted from a novel.
 He also directed and appeared in The Miracle Man at the Victoria Palace Theatre.
 When World War II began, he acted, on 12 November 1939, as the master of ceremonies at the first concert given in France by the newly formed ENSA (Entertainment National Service Association).
 For this action, Hicks was awarded his second Croix de Guerre.